OpenIndiana/oi-userland/doc/userland-tools.md

 ## userland-zone

 _userland-zone_ is a tool to manage a lifecycle of build zones in oi-userland.
-The intended and main use case is the use in continuous integration system and doing builds in a clean environment.
+The intended and main use case is the use in our continuous integration system and provides a clean build environment.
 It works in a way that it creates a template zone and all build zones are cloned from it.
 To make it easier for new joiners, _userland-zone_ assumes certain things and set some defaults: